spxp/spxp-specs/SpxpProfileSpec-V03.md

    request or not.
 If Bob does not want to accept the request, this process ends here. **The connection request will time out on Alice's profile server.**
-7. If Bob decides to accept, he creates a new [reader key](#134-reader-keys) and optionally an [authorized signing key](#92-authorized-signing-keys) for Alice, packs both in a connection package and encrypts this package with the _ephemeral connection establishment key_ from the connection request
+7. If Bob decides to accept, he creates a new [reader key](#134-reader-keys) and optionally an [authorized signing key](#92-authorized-signing-keys) (certificate) for Alice, packs both in a connection package and encrypts this package with the _ephemeral connection establishment key_ from the connection request
 8. Bob sends the encrypted package to Alice's profile server and receives the package Alice has deposited there for Bob in return
 9. Bob activates the new reader key on his profile server